 France vs. Croatia in the final.
 From Luzhniki Stadium in Moscow.
 Twenty years removed from their only World Cup triumph, Kylian Mbappe and France will look to stave off Luka Modric and a resilient Croatian side making their first ever final appearance.

 Belgium vs. England in the third-place match.
-From Saint Petersburg Stadium in Saint Petersburg.
-Gareth Southgate's England tries to go out on a high note after a 2-1 loss in extra time to Croatia, while Belgium seeks their best ever World Cup finish.
+From Saint Petersburg Stadium.
+Gareth Southgate's England side tries to go out on a high note after a 2-1 loss in extra time to Croatia, while Belgium seeks their best-ever World Cup finish.

 France vs. Belgium in a semifinal.
-From Saint Petersburg Stadium in Saint Petersburg.
+From St. Petersburg Stadium.
 An all-UEFA semifinals kicks off with a clash of neighbors sparked by Chelsea mates N'Golo Kanté, Olivier Giroud (France), Eden Hazard and Thibaut Courtois (Belgium).

 Russia vs. Croatia in a quarterfinal.
 From Fisht Stadium in Sochi.
-Russian captain Igor Akinfeev (of CSKA Moscow) and Croatia's Danijel Subasic (Monaco) stood tall in penalty shootout wins last Sunday.
+Russian captain Igor Akinfeev (of CSKA Moscow) and Croatia's Danijel Subasic (Monaco) stood tall in goal in round-of-16 shootout wins.
 Croatia last made the semis in 1998, Russia in 1966.

 Sweden vs. England in a quarterfinal.
 From Samara Arena in Samara.
 Boosted by Tuesday's landmark win on penalty kicks, England and top scorer Harry Kane face a sticky Swedish side led by Victor Lindelof and captain Andreas Granqvist in central defense.